hmito/esj73web/about_en.md

 ## Mixer

-The Mixer will be held on the evening of March 14 at the Kyoto International Conference Center (ICC Kyoto).
+The Mixer will be held on the evening of 14th Mar. at the Kyoto International Conference Center (ICC Kyoto).
 Instead of the traditional buffet-style party, we’re bringing in food trucks for a fun, casual gathering!
 Feel free to purchase your favorite food and drinks from the trucks, or bring your own—everyone is welcome to join in and enjoy the festivities.

 - No advance registration is required—just come and join the fun!
 - Please note that the conference will not provide food or drinks.
 You can buy from the food trucks or bring your own.